Open Accessibility Menu

 Hide

-A CT scan, sometimes called a CAT scan, uses special x-ray equipment to create highly detailed images of internal organs.
+A computed tomography (CT) scan, sometimes also called a CAT scan, uses special x-ray equipment to create highly detailed images of internal organs.
 An x-ray tube rotates around your body, scanning it with x-rays.
 Imagine your body as a loaf of bread and you are looking at one end of the loaf.
 As you remove each slice of bread you can see the entire surface of that slice.
 Your body is seen on CT scan pictures in a similar way.

 Preparation

-Depending on the CT exam ordered, you may be given an injection of contrast (which we sometimes call x-ray dye) through an IV in your arm while we take your pictures.
+Depending on the CT exam ordered, you may be given an injection of contrast, which we sometimes call x-ray dye, through an IV in your arm while the radiology technicians take your pictures.
 This contrast shows up white on your CT scan images allowing us to take a better look at your organs inside.
 You may be instructed to not eat or drink anything the night before your test.

 Important things to tell your technologist: